OctopusDeploy/blog/blog/2020-04/track-jira-issues-across-your-ci-cd-pipeline/index.md

 **Note** the **Test** button in Octopus Deploy will not work *until* you click **Save** in Jira first:

-Now, let's go back to Octopus Deploy and test the connection works by clicking the **Test** button.
+Now, let’s go back to Octopus Deploy and test the connection works by clicking the **Test** button.
 It the connection is working you will see the following screen:

 ![Connection successful screen in Octopus Deploy](octopus-deploy-jira-app-success.png "width=500")

-At this point, we're done in Jira, but we have a couple more things to do in Octopus Deploy.
-First, let's enable the integration in Octopus Deploy by clicking the **Is enabled** checkbox.
+At this point, we’re done in Jira, but we have a couple more things to do in Octopus Deploy.
+First, let’s enable the integration in Octopus Deploy by clicking the **Is enabled** checkbox.

 To configure the release notes, scroll down and enter a Jira Username and password.